(This post originally ran in July 2013.)

 My family and I have won at least a dozen grand prizes and at least seven free vacations to places all around the world.

 But this is not a blog to brag to you about how lucky I am or we are.
 It is a blog to tell you how you can become this way.
-It's a blog post to tell you how you can start winning.
-Because, believe it or not, folks, winning at bingo and winning at life are EXACTLY the same thing.
+It's a not blog post to tell you how you can start winning Bingo.
+But, believe it or not, folks, winning at bingo and winning at life are EXACTLY the same thing.

 Think back to your school days.
 Think back to that guy or girl you remember that you envied.
 You thought they had everything didn't you?
 They always won.
 They were the best looking, they had the nicest car; they were popular, they always won at everything.
 They became class king or class queen.
 They had the coolest parents, the most beautiful girlfriend or boyfriend.
 They were truly lucky.
 You wanted to be like them.*

 My high school class king & queen.
 I thought they looked like movie stars!